jonlange/JohnsonAssessment/README.md

 ### What did you focus on and why?

+For this assessment I really wanted to focus on laying the groundwork for a fully functioning, multi-module, clean architecture.
+Its been quite some time since I worked on brand new app so I wanted to experiment with a few things to both learn and have fun with new features of Android and compose.
+One of the core focuses I had for this was to be efficient but also follow best practices.
+There are definitely some shortcuts I chose not to take that might have allowed me more time for other things, (like UI polish), but I take pride in doing the small things right, even if it takes longer.

 ### What would you improve with more time?

+The User Interface!
+I'm definitely a programmer when it comes to UI and I tend to lean towards the bare bones proof of concept for new projects.
+If I had more time I would have loved to add some UI polish including animated navigations transitions, better colors, better usage of screen real estate and better iconography.

+I also would have taken a more persistant approach with data.
+This type of app lends itself well to using Room persistence and would have been nice to store and load the workouts into the Room database.
+This would have allowed for persistence across app closes as well as allowed for more robust workout editing.

 ### How did you approach testing?

+I attempted to use pure JVM testing, but unfortunately due to my usage of Hilt, I couldn't quite get that to work right.
+I was able to create basic unit tests around the parsing of the supplied json file.
+There isn't a whole lot to test due to Kotlinx Serialization's zero code parsers, (basically just annotated data classes), but I wanted to have something for that.
+The ViewModel testing was a different story however, and took way more time than
+I was anticipating.
+I did get it working in the end and learned a few things about Hilt mocking along the way.
+In general my testing strategy is more robust, and I think given more time I would have focused on that aspect more.

 ---